webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

     - **Windows**: RDP(TCP port 3389) full access.
 Public IP w/ `mstsc.exe` software.
     - **Linux**: ssh. private key or password.
     - connect to Azure VMs using a public IP address or a Private IP address with RDP, SSH, or even PowerShell.
 A VPN must be setup to connect using a private IP like a site-to-site, point-to-site, or ExpressRoute.
+  - **Source Network Address Translation (SNAT)**: map the outbound traffic from the private IP address to the public(internet facing) IP address.
 - **VM Storage**
   - managed by Azure.
 You choose disk size.
   - storage is scalable. charged separately from compute.